 It’s important to correctly identify a water bug or cockroach if you’ve found one in your house or around your yard because cockroaches are a serious pest.
 If it’s a roach, you could be seeing only one of many.
 Wandering roaches can be the sign of a much larger infestation that’s already in place.

 Our professionals are trained to control and eliminate roaches conveniently and effectively.
-Best of all, our eco-friendly methods are safe for pets so you and your furry friend can both benefit from expert pest control.
-Start living pest-free today by calling the Aptive branch that’s closest to you.
+Protect your home today by calling the Aptive branch that’s closest to you.